-Use the detectmdisk command to manually re-scan the fibre-channel network for any new managed disks that might have been added.
+Use the detectmdisk command to manually rescan the fibre-channel network for any new managed disks (MDisks) that might have been added and to rebalance MDisk access across the available controller device ports.

-▶►- svctask - - detectmdisk - - - →
+▶►- svctask - - detectmdisk -

-This command causes the cluster to rescan the fibre-channel network and looks for managed disks that have not been seen before.
+This command causes the cluster to rescan the fibre-channel network.
+The rescan discovers any new MDisks that might have been added to the cluster and rebalances MDisk access across the available controller device ports.
 This command also detects if a controller is being decommissioned.

-Note: Although it may appear that the detectmdisk command has completed, some extra time may be required for it to execute. detectmdisk is asynchronous and returns a prompt while the command continues to execute in the background.
+Note: Although it might appear that the detectmdisk command has completed, some extra time might be required for it to run.
+The detectmdisk is asynchronous and returns a prompt while the command continues to run in the background.

-In general, the cluster detects these disks automatically when they appear on the network.
+In general, the cluster automatically detects these disks when they appear on the network.
 However, some fibre-channel controllers do not send the required SCSI primitives that are necessary to automatically discover the new disks.

-If you have attached some new storage and the cluster has not detected it, you might need to run this command before the cluster will detect the new disks.
+If you have attached new storage and the cluster has not detected it, you might need to run this command before the cluster detects the new disks.